codelein/prime/README.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see [link](https://www.gnu.org/licenses/).
+If not, see [GNU Licenses](https://www.gnu.org/licenses/).